rails-cookies-everywhere/rails-cookies-monster/README.md

 - [x] Runs the docker image and prints the cookies.
 - [x] Process versions in parallel.
 - [x] Use the Docker socket to build the images instead of CLI.
-- [ ] Use the Docker socket to run the container.
+- [x] Use the Docker socket to run the container(s) on ports starting from 3000.
+- [ ] Use [hyper](https://github.com/hyperium/hyper) to retrieve the cookies from running containers.
 - [x] Pass the cookies to a [rust cookies parser library](https://github.com/rails-cookies-everywhere/rails-cookies-rust).
 - [x] Check the cookie against the canary value.
 - [ ] Do more with the cookies, either pass them to a FFI or a binary?